russross/blackfriday/README.md

 *   fenced code blocks -> source code with language etc.
 *   indentend code blocks -> artwork
-*   images -> artwork, use title for caption
+*   images -> artwork, use title for caption if caption is given, wrap in figure -> otherwise not.
 *   cleanups - and loose a bunch of extensions, turn them on per default
 *   reduce API footprint (hide constants mainly)
 *   if some attribute is specified check if the IAL also specifies it (then overule it)